wren-lang/wren/doc/site/modules/io/file.markdown

     :::wren
     File.read("words.txt")

-The encoding or decoding is done.
+No encoding or decoding is done.
 If the file is UTF-8, then the resulting string will be a UTF-8 string.
 Otherwise, it will be a string of bytes in whatever encoding the file uses.